Keyruu/oblivion/content/Homelab/Monitoring.md

 ```

 > [!tip]
-> Notice the use of the actual config value of the node_exporter.
+> Notice the use of the actual config value (`config.services.prometheus.exporters.node.port`) of the node_exporter.
 Isn't that awesome?
 > If I would change the port of node_exporter it would update it in the targets as well!

 > [!info]